ZheHuangbebebe/COMP1511/README.md

 # COMP1511
-My UNSW COMP1511 lab exercises (2017s1)
+My UNSW COMP1511 lab exercises (2017s1).
-This course coverd basic programming knowledge and basic data structures(e.g. link list) Some of the files are not correct/completed
+This course coverd basic programming knowledge and basic data structures(e.g. link list).
+**Some of the files are not correct/completed.**
-A very hard course for those students who new to programming
+A very hard course for those students who new to programming.